Dhghomon/easy_rust/README.md

 ### Primitive types

 Rust has simple types that are called **primitive types**.
-We will start with integers.
+We will start with integers and `char` (characters).
 Integers are whole numbers with no decimal point.
 There are two types of integers:

 - Signed integers,
 - Unsigned integers.